LawleyClasses/230-spring2017/weekly_materials/week10/week10thursday.md

 }
 ```

-In that function, we'll need an if/else/else statement to check what the value of colorpref is, and change the values for the body accordingly.
+In that function, we'll need an if/else if/else if statement to check what the value of colorpref is, and change the values for the body accordingly.
 Here's the first part of the function, which checks to see if it's the white/black color combination, changes colors, and sets that radio button as "checked".
 (We don't really need the last part now, but we'll want it when we start using cookies.)

 ```javascript
 if (colorpref == "wb") {